-A motion designer, graphic designer, illustrator, artist and all around creative person.
-But mainly, I’m a storyteller.
-Incorporating narrative into everything I do.
-Whether it be humorous or dramatic, obvious or not, I believe stories are an effective communication and learning tool.
+A motion designer, graphic designer, illustrator, artist, and all-around creative person, but mainly, I’m a storyteller.
+I try to find the narrative in everything I do.
+I believe stories are the most effective communication and learning tool.
 I also attempt to combine handwork and digital, to bring a human element to all those ones and zeros.

 I decided to achieve the level of Master in Communications Design at the Pratt Institute, which is how I ended up in Brooklyn.
 Out of grad school, I cut my teeth in New York publishing at Wired Magazine.
 While at Wired I designed everything from sizzle reels to advertorials to large-scale events.
-Soon the New York Times came calling where I was brought on as Multimedia Design Manager to develop the role of video within the advertising department.
+Soon the New York Times came calling where I was brought on as Multimedia Design Manager and promoted to Art Director to develop the role of the video within the advertising department.